ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/027_Command_Line_Options.md

 ### \-i number

-Passes an integer number to the script (Zorro S only) that can be read through the [Command](cmd.md) variable.
+Passes an integer number to the script that can be read through the [Command](cmd.md) variable.
 Up to 4 numbers can be transferred to the script, each preceded by **"-i"**.
 This way, the same script started with the command line can behave in different ways.

 ### \-x

-Compiles the selected script to an executable, like the [EXE](018_TradeMode.md) flag, and exit afterwards (Zorro S only).
+Compiles the selected script to an executable, like the [EXE](018_TradeMode.md) flag, and exit afterwards.

 ### \-diag